-Points will be awarded for each of the following categories as indicated below and as documented in the application. -Any application demonstrating that a particular category is not applicable to Project readiness for the subject Project shall be awarded full points in that category.
+Points will be awarded for each of the following categories as indicated below and as documented in the application.
+Any application demonstrating that a particular category is not applicable to Project readiness for the subject Project shall be awarded full points in that category.

-- (1) Obtaining Enforceable Funding Commitments enforceable commitments or other enforceable reservations of funds_for all needed construction financing, not including tax-exempt bonds, and four4 percent low-income housing tax credits, and deferred developer fee. - A. The assistance will be deemed committed if it has been awarded to the Project or if the Department approves other evidence that the assistance will be reliably available. -Contingencies in commitment documents based upon the receipt of taxexempt bonds or low-income housing tax credits will not disqualify a source from being counted as committed. - B. To receive credit for funds from other Department programs, these funds must be awarded prior to finalizing the preliminary point scoring of the NPLH application. - A.C.
-Projects utilizing nine-9 percent low-income housing tax credits and Projects utilizing four4 percent low-income housing tax credits that will be part of an application to TCAC seeking hybrid tiebreaker incentives may receive up to 5 five points for this rating factor. -All other projects may receive up to 10 points for this rating factor. - (2) Obtaining Enforceable Funding Commitments enforceable commitments or other enforceable reservations of funds for all deferred-payment permanent financing, grants, and subsidies, not including deferred developer fee, tax-exempt bonds, and and four percent four4 percent low-income housing tax credits, in accordance with TCAC requirements and with the same exceptions as allowed by TCAC. - A. The assistance will be deemed committed if it has been awarded to the Project or if the Department approves other evidence that the assistance will be reliably available. -Contingencies in commitment documents based upon the receipt of taxexempt bonds or low lor low-income housing tax credits will not disqualify a source from being counted as committed. - B. To receive credit for deferred payment financing, grant funds, or subsidies from other Department programs, these funds must be awarded prior to finalizing the preliminary point scoring of the NPLH application. - A.C.
-Projects utilizing nine-9 percent low-income housing tax credits and Projects utilizing four4 percent 4% low-income housing tax credits that will be part of an application to TCAC seeking hybrid tiebreaker incentives may receive up to 5 five 5 points for this rating factor.
-All other projects may receive up to 15 points for this rating factor.
+- (1) Obtaining Enforceable Funding Commitments for all needed construction financing, not including tax-exempt bonds, 4 percent low-income housing tax credits, and deferred developer fee. - A. The assistance will be deemed committed if it has been awarded to the Project or if the Department approves other evidence that the assistance will be reliably available.
+Contingencies in commitment documents based upon the receipt of taxexempt bonds or low-income housing tax credits will not disqualify a source from being counted as committed. - B. To receive credit for funds from other Department programs, these funds must be awarded prior to finalizing the preliminary point scoring of the NPLH application. - C. Projects utilizing 9 percent low-income housing tax credits and Projects utilizing 4 percent low-income housing tax credits that will be part of an application to TCAC seeking hybrid tiebreaker incentives may receive up to 5 points for this rating factor.
+All other projects may receive up to 10 points for this rating factor. - (2) Obtaining Enforceable Funding Commitments for all deferred-payment permanent financing, grants, and subsidies, not including deferred developer fee, tax-exempt bonds, and 4 percent low-income housing tax credits, in accordance with TCAC requirements and with the same exceptions as allowed by TCAC.